mrhaasguy/redeemer-songs/sermon_notes/2018-03-18 Outcasts Welcome.md

 This is the vibe that we must give to the world -- it's not that we're better than you, we have been saved by grace. **How do we do that practically?**

-**How does this change us?** We show compassion and welcome and love to all ppl, inviting them to be apart of what we have here.
+**How does this change us?** We show compassion and welcome and love to all people, inviting them to be apart of what we have here.

 **How do we maintain this view of ourselves?** Be in the Word continually, be apart of a community that also believes this.